jmforsythe/Git-Heat-Map/README.md

 These times are with `minimum size drawn = 0`, on very large repositories, so the performance is not completely unreasonable.
 This does not include the time for the browser to actually render the svg, which can take longer.

 ## Wanted features

-### Submodule tracking
-Currently the only submodule changes that can be seen are the top level commit pointer changes.
-In the future would like to recursively explore submodules and add their files to the database.

 ### Faster database generation
 Currently done using git log which can take a very long time for large repos.
 Will look into any other ways of getting needed information on files.